aaronmams/jekyll-now/_posts/2016-11-17-Broken Windows, Carrots, Sticks, and Roe v Wade.md

 2. I was a little dismayed at how difficult it was to (a) find out what data authors were using and where it came from and (b) find actual data sources once I thought I understood what data each author was using.
 My dismay may partially explain #1...that is, maybe there are no good D-i-D studies because there aren't good time-series data on crime for any areas other than a small number of big metropolitan areas and state-level aggregates...this is a shame.
 With the attention that this topic has gotten I would hope it would be easier to compare outcomes for NY and - for example - surrounding smaller cities that may police differently.

+This is actually a general grievance I have with Economics and Social Science in general.
+I am an economist but I work in an agency dominated by physical scientists.
+I can say with extreme confidence that biologists and other 'hard' scientist are much more transparent about the data they work with.
+Too many economists (IMHO) can get away with vagaries like, "we used time-series data on crime in New York obtained from the NYPD" and still get published in good journals.
+This shit would never fly in the environmental science/ecology literature.
+When you see a climate change study that uses sea-surface temperature it will almost always be accompanied with a statement in the paper like, "we used the SST-007-monthly-97568 series accessed from the ERDAP server on 11/20/2016.
+The series can be downloaded from [ERDAP](https://coastwatch.pfeg.noaa.gov/erddap/index.html) with the followign API call...."

-3. I was more than a little dismayed at how easy it was for me to find strong empirical evidence that 'broken windows' is a broken/useless theory and how many people supporting 'broken windows' are still clinging to it's value even in the face of overwhelming empirical evidence that it doesn't work.
+3. I was more than a little dismayed at how easy it was for me to find strong empirical evidence that 'broken windows' is a broken/useless theory and how many people supporting 'broken windows' are still clinging to its value even in the face of overwhelming empirical evidence that it doesn't work.

 4. I've had some harsh words for Steve Levitt and Freakonomics in the past.
 I didn't love the Levitt analysis from Freakonomics on abortions and crime.
 I thought it was seriously flawed but it does provide a refreshing wake up call on the 'broken windows' discussion.
-That is, one of Levitt's explanations for the reduction in the crime rate in the 1990s was the success of Roe v.
-Wade in 1970.
+That is, one of Levitt's explanations for the reduction in the crime rate in the 1990s was that Roe v.
+Wade legalized abortion in 1970.
 On it's face that explanation seems far-fetched and much less intuitive than the 'broken windows' explanations.
 However, 'broken windows' has been shown to have no more statistical power to explain the drop in crime in NY in the 1990s than Levitt's alternative hypothesis.
 To me what that says is that the 'broken windows' crowd has posited an explaination for declining crime rates that is simple and intuitive yet has no more empirical validity than a far-fetched, seemingly rediculous theory about abortion rates.
 If it takes more than that the finally put the nail in the 'broken windows' coffin than I really don't understand how people evaluate evidence and form opinions.

 ## Methods Overview

 Empirical work related to the “Broken Windows” hypothesis comes in a lot of flavors.
 I contend that most of the literature falls into two basic camps:

-1. Regression based analysis using misdemeanor arrests as a proxy for broken windows policing.
+1. Regression-based analysis using misdemeanor arrests as a proxy for broken windows policing.
 These studies generally use murder or some other violent crime as the dependent variable in a regression and include some combination of economic factors, demographic factors, and policing strategy as explanatory variables.
 Consider the following equation:

 $$y=\alpha + \beta TEENS + \gamma COPS + \delta UNEMP + \rho BW + \sum_{i}\phi_{i} month_{i}$$